Intellectual Property, Technology Law, and Entrepreneurship Courses

 Cybercrime

 This seminar will explore the legal issues raised by cybercrime.
 Topics will include: computer hacking and other computer crimes, the Fourth Amendment and civil liberties in cyberspace, the law of electronic surveillance, the freedom of speech online, technological tools used to combat cybercrime, and international cybercrime.
 Students are required to participate in class sessions, prepare short response papers, and write a paper on an approved topic.
-Participation may be considered in final grading.
+Grading in the course will be based on classroom participation (25%), discussion papers (35%), and the final paper (40%).
+Cumulatively, the papers should total 6000-7500 words.

 Previously: